-I still was interested in the offer because saving 30% off a rental and getting an additional 10% back sounded like a good deal.
-Then I discovered the problem.
+I was interested because saving 30% off a rental and getting an additional 10% back sounds like a good deal.
+I then discovered the problem with this offer.
 Once I linked my Amazon account to my Budget account, I could no longer apply any other discount code to my rentals.
 I was locked into the Amazon rate.

 When I checked prices against what I could find on Autoslash, the Amazon rate was higher.
 Much higher.